garden-rs/garden/doc/src/commands.md

 Specifying a maximum depth will not remove repositories deeper than the specified depth.
-For example, `--max-depth 0` will not remove repositories in subdirectories below the directory containing the graden file.
+For example, `--max-depth 0` will not remove repositories in subdirectories below the directory containing the garden file.

 ## Enable scripted usage by answering "yes" to all prompts